Back Arrow Back to Articles

 What features do the best properties for buy-to-let investment share?

-When you’re looking to identify the best type of property for buy-to-let investment, there’s some common threads that you should be looking for.
+When you’re looking to identify the best type of property for buy-to-let investment, there are some common threads that you should be looking for.

 Jobs Market: Investment areas that have more jobs (or higher-paying roles) are more likely to rent.
 A healthy jobs market attracts tenants and can help mitigate void periods.
 This is why you might see the housing market rise with the announcement of a major company moving to the area.